More than 50% of Arkansans ages 12 and up are fully vaccinated

 Health officials are also concerned about the blood supply in Arkansas and urge that more Arkansans give blood if they can.

 “Every two seconds, someone in America will need blood,” Lori Arnold with the American Red Cross in Little Rock said.
-“Only 38 percent of the population are able to give blood but of that 38 percent, only 10 percent typically actually do give blood.
+“Only 38% of the population are able to give blood but of that 38%, only 10% typically actually do give blood.
 I want to encourage everyone who is eligible to give blood to make that a part of your yearly routine.”

-Since the COVID-19 pandemic, The American Red Cross has seen a 10 percent decrease in blood donations while the demand for blood has increased.
+Since the COVID-19 pandemic, The American Red Cross has seen a 10% decrease in blood donations while the demand for blood has increased.
 With September being Sickle Cell Awareness month, Hutchinson and Arnold both stressed the importance of stocking up the blood bank for that disease.

 Arkansans can make donation by making an appointment with the Arkansas Red Cross, The Arkansas Blood Institute, or the nearest blood bank.